espinhogr/scala-graphql-fullstack-seed/README.md

 # README #

-Seed project for Play framework + ScalaJS using Apollo client and Sangria.
+Seed project for Play framework + ScalaJS using React, Apollo client and Sangria.
+Under the hood it uses:
+- GraphQL
+- Apollo Client
+- Play framework
+- Sangria
+- Silhouette (Authentication)
+- Slinky (React for Scala.js)
+- Antd (Components for React)
+- Slick with codegen and play-evolutions

 ## Development Guide